Internal Security Agency: Oversight

-The activities of the ABW, along with the other special services (including the AW and the CBA) are provided oversight by the Prime Minister of Poland directly, or through a specially appointed minister working within the Chancellery.
+The activities of the ABW, along with those of the other special services (including the AW and the CBA), are overseen by the Prime Minister of Poland directly or through a specially appointed minister working within the Chancellery.
 The Head of the ABW reports to the prime minister regarding security matters of concern.
 The prime minister also retains the right to propose candidates to lead the ABW; nominated individuals are then subject to the opinion of the President of Poland.
 The president also reserves the right to receive information from the ABW Head regarding security concerns.

 A Committee of Special Services under the Council of Ministers within the Chancellery retains responsibility for planning, coordinating and overseeing the activities of the ABW and all other special services.
 The agency's legal activities are tied to the Public Prosecutor General, who is regularly informed by the ABW's Head of the agency's course of actions.
 Additionally, the Special Services Committee within the Sejm evaluates the performance of the agency, giving opinions on budgetary concerns, investigations and cooperation among the special services.